cockroachdb/docs/v21.1/schema-design-table.md

 The `users` and `vehicles` tables now have syntactically valid `CREATE TABLE` statements.
 As a best practice, the `CREATE TABLE` statements should explicitly [select primary key columns](#select-primary-key-columns).

+The `users` and `vehicles` tables now have syntactically valid column definitions, but, as a best practice, you should explicitly [select primary key columns](#select-primary-key-columns) for the tables.

 ### Select primary key columns

 A primary key is a column, or set of columns, whose values uniquely identify rows of data.
 Every table requires a primary key.
-When a table is created, CockroachDB creates an index (called the `primary` index) on the column(s) constrained by the `PRIMARY KEY` constraint.
-CockroachDB uses this [index](indexes.html) to find rows in a table more efficiently.

 Primary keys are defined in `CREATE TABLE` statements with the `PRIMARY KEY` [column constraint](constraints.html).
 The `PRIMARY KEY` constraint requires that all the constrained column(s) contain only unique and non-`NULL` values.